Some medical professionals argue that caffeine is one of the most commonly used drugs and that many people don’t realize that they are addicted to it.

 - Severe headaches

-In both cases, it’s important to stop any form of caffeine consumption immediately and to seek out medical advice to avoid any lasting health risks.
+In both cases, it’s important to stop any form of caffeine consumption immediately and to seek out medical advice to avoid any lasting health risks and withdrawal symptoms.
+Take note of any side effects of too much caffeine to keep your body from any adverse reactions.

 Are Caffeine Pills Effective?

-Yes, they are effective, and they might be a safer option for some people to use.
-Coffee may contain some harmful substances that might increase cholesterol levels and cause some stomach issues as well.
+Yes, caffeine pills are effective, and this type of caffeine may be a safer option for some people to use.
+Compared to coffee, caffeine is generally less harmful.
+Coffee contains some harmful substances that might increase cholesterol levels and cause some stomach issues as well.

 Do Caffeine Pills Help You Lose Weight?

 Yes, caffeine pills may help you lose weight.
-Caffeine is a known thermogenic, which means it might increase your core body temperature.
+A certain dose of caffeine may work as a thermogenic, which means it might increase your core body temperature.
 By doing this, your metabolism sources energy from stored body fat, which has been found to help with weight management.

 Is It Okay to Take Caffeine Pills Every Day?